 Offering year round fly fishing trips along the coast of Northeast Florida.

 While other year round targets, such as speckled trout and flounder, may get into the game, it's mostly about sight fishing to redfish.
 Sight casting to a tailing Florida redfish in shallow water is one of the most challenging and exciting adventures in saltwater.
-Other seasonal fly and light tackle species include bluefish, jacks, ladyfish, spanish mackeral, tarpon, snook and more.
+Other seasonal fly and light tackle species include bluefish, jacks, ladyfish, black drum, sheepshead, tarpon, snook and more.
 Catching a redfish, speckled trout and flounder all in one day is considered an "Inshore Slam" here in Northeast Florida.

 Whether you are chasing your first saltwater fish on fly or are already an advanced caster looking to put your skills to work, Old City Guide Service accommodates all skill levels with equal amounts of professionalism and patience ensuring that your trip on the water is both successful and enjoyable.

 Late spring to fall in Northeast Florida brings a number of significant higher tides, called “flood tides” or “tailing tides” that produces a unique redfishing experience in the spartina grass flats.
 These flood tides allow us, for a short window of time, to fish the hard spartina flats that are normally dry.
 Fiddler & mud crabs that have been on the hard flats are suddenly underwater & have no way to escape.
 Hungry redfish, black drum & sheepshead move in to gorge.
 As the fish nose down on the flats searching for crabs they often times wave their tails in the air, hence the name “tailing tides”.
 Although most any fly will work, crab patterns with a good weedguard are the fly of choice.
 Fishing for tailing reds on flooded flats is among the most exciting angling opportunities available to Florida fly fisherman.

 Mud flats & creeks